BenCaunt/Unitree-Go2-Dockerfile/README.md

 ### Step 3: Start Container

-First launch the docker engine, then run this command to start the container and vcs:
+First launch the docker engine, then run this command to start the container and VNC:
 ```
 docker run -p 5901:5901 -p 6080:6080 go2-ros2
 ```

+Use a VNC client to connect to `localhost:5901`

+OR

+Open a web browser and go to `http://localhost:6080/vnc.html`